 Radiculopathy refers to a problem that occurs at or near the root of a nerve — in this case, along the spine.
 Instead of feeling pain where pressure is applied to nerves, pain, numbness, tingling, or other sensations can radiate along the nerve’s path.
 A person with pinched nerves in the back or neck frequently feels the effects in the legs or arms, respectively.
 In severe cases, a person can lose muscle control.

 The following conditions are among the most common causes of pinched nerves and related pain.
 We provide state-of-the-art lumbar radiculopathy, cervical radiculopathy, and spinal stenosis treatment, as well as a complete range of other treatments to address all forms of spine disease and injury.
-We utilize the very latest diagnostic, therapeutic, and, when necessary, surgical techniques to treat pain from pinched nerves.
+We utilize the very latest diagnostic, therapeutic, and, when necessary, surgical techniques to treat severe pain from pinched nerves in the neck and back.

 Conditions that cause pinched nerves